 Private tuition is costlier but can give you a more intensive and personalised session.

-Whatever lesson you go for, take them up well before your holiday to take advantage of early season pricing and to get your muscles conditioned.
+Whatever lesson you go for, take them up well before your holiday to get your muscles conditioned.

 Is equipment hire included in the prices?

 Yes.
-Skis, snowboards, boots and helmets are all included in recreational and lesson prices.
+Skis, snowboards, boots, poles and helmets are all included in recreational and lesson prices.

 If you want to use your own equipment, be aware that the slopes are abrasive, and we will not be held responsible for damage, however caused

 Do you do parties?

 Yes we do.
 We can arrange a party for any occasion.
 For youngsters from age 4 check out our Tubing Parties.
 Or alternatively, book an hour’s skiing or snowboarding lesson.
 It is important that for skiing and snowboarding, all participants are of the same ability.

 We also do laser tag parties at the centre which consists of one hour of Battle*Hill laser tag followed by food outdoors at Battle*Hill HQ!

 What is there for the children in the holidays?